tryton/tryton/modules/account/doc/design/journal.rst

 Among the journal's properties is a type.
 This limits where the journal can be used.

+When the system needs a journal, it chooses the first journal from the ordered list that matches the requested criteria.

 .. seealso::

    The journals can be found by opening the main menu item: